Read about what pancoast tumours of the lung are, their symptoms, and how they are diagnosed and treated.

 If the cancer can't be removed with surgery or has spread to other areas of the body, you usually have radiotherapy.
 This treatment shrinks the cancer and reduces symptoms.
 You can also have other medicines or treatments to control symptoms.

-Your doctor might also offer you a course of chemotherapy.
-If your cancer cells have receptors for particular proteins that make them sensitive to biological therapies your doctor may offer you treatment with a biological therapy drug.
+After the radiotherapy your doctor might offer you a course of chemotherapy.
+If your cancer cells have receptors for particular proteins that make them sensitive to targeted cancer drugs your doctor might offer you treatment with a targeted cancer drug.